Jewel Changi Airport opens its doors to first visitors

 About 50 per cent of its tenant mix consists of brands that originate from Singapore, with a dedicated retail cluster of homegrown brands on Level 1 that is meant to be a one-stop shop for travellers looking to bring home a piece of Singapore.

+He highlighted that the temperature in the Forest Valley is a constant 23 degrees Celsius, and that especially curated plants include two olive trees from Spain that are each over 100 years old.

+Both Mr Alva and Mr Yeo say that Jewel has around 30 technicians maintaining the Rain Vortex, while another 80 personnel are in charge of the Forest Valley.

-Chief executive officer at Jewel Changi Airport Devolpment, Hung Jean said: “The vision for Jewel Changi Airport is to be a destination where ‘The World meets Singapore, and Singapore meets the World’.
+In a media release, Jewel Changi Airport Development chief executive officer, Hung Jean said: “The vision for Jewel Changi Airport is to be a destination where ‘The World meets Singapore, and Singapore meets the World’.

-"The unique proposition of world-class shopping and dining, seamlessly integrated with lush greenery, fulfils the needs of increasingly discerning travellers for a meaningful and experiential journey, even for brief layovers."
+"The unique proposition of world-class shopping and dining, seamlessly integrated with lush greenery, fulfills the needs of increasingly discerning travellers for a meaningful and experiential journey, even for brief layovers."

-As many as 20 million foreign visitors are expected to pass through the doors of Jewel, according to Jewel Changi Airport.
+At a media briefing, Hung Jean, added that the airport expects a footfall of around 40 to 50 million guests annually and that Jewel is targeted at not just locals but also transit passengers who have a more than five-hour layover in Singapore.